Simulation of single-qubit open quantum systems: RECOMBINATION

-\end{theorem} In order to prove Theorem \ref{baset} we first note that the following lemma can be proven using the exact same proof as described in \cite{papa}, provided one replaces the $1$-norm with the $(1\rightarrow 1)$ norm and notes that $||T||_{1\rightarrow 1} = 1$ for any quantum channel $T$ \cite{Watrous, DissCT}, as the proof relies only on properties of the Taylor expansion of exponentials and generic properties of the norm, which hold for both Schatten norms and the induced superoperator norms \cite{Watrous}.
+In order to prove Theorem \ref{baset} we first note that the following lemma, a restriction to the case $k = 1$ of the analagous lemma in \cite{papa}, can be proven using the exact same proof as described in \cite{papa}, provided one replaces the $1$-norm with the $(1\rightarrow 1)$ norm and notes that $||T||_{1\rightarrow 1} = 1$ for any quantum channel $T$ \cite{Watrous, DissCT}, as the proof relies only on properties of the Taylor expansion of exponentials and generic properties of the norm, which hold for both Schatten norms and the induced superoperator norms \cite{Watrous}.

-\begin{lemma} For $k \in \mathbb{N}$, $d_k\lambda<k+1$, $d_k = m(4/3)k(5/3)^{k-1}$ and
+\begin{lemma} For $(2/3)m|\lambda| \leq 1$ and

 we have that